1. Disconnect the negative battery cable.

 3. Remove the steering wheel as described in Chapter 12.

-4. Remove covers of a casing from a steering column.
-On some models they are fixed with several screws, on other models with a clip, and there is a hole for access to the clip screw (photo).
+4. Remove the steering column shroud covers.
+On some models they are secured with several screws, while on other models they are secured with a clamp, and there is a hole to access the clamp screw (photo).

 5. Disconnect the multi-pin plugs from the combination switch and ignition switch.

-6. Remove the screw (s), and remove the combination switch.
+6. Remove the screw and take out the combination switch.

-7. Remove the dashboard, guided by Section 12.
+7. Remove the instrument panel, following the instructions Section 12.

-8. On models with direct steering, remove the rubber boot from the bulkhead at the column bases (photo).
+8. On direct acting steering models, remove the rubber boot from the bulkhead at the base of the column (photo).

-9. On power steering models, unbolt the column mounting flange from the pedal hanger.
+9. On models with power steering, unscrew the column mounting flange from the pedal hanger.

-10. Unscrew and remove the clamping bolt, disconnect the flange pipe or clutch from the steering gear.
+10. Loosen and remove the clamp bolt, disconnect the flange pipe or coupling from the steering gear pinion.

-11. Using a socket wrench, unscrew the mounting bolts from the top column (photo).
+11. Using a socket wrench, unscrew the mounting bolts from the upper column (photo).

 12. Release the column from the suspension, remove the threaded bracket.